 By Drs.
 Les and Leslie Parrott

-Money is one of the toughest subjects to tackle in marriage.
+Money is one of the toughest subjects to tackle in marriage and more often than not, we all need advice about saving money.
 It’s one of the top reasons married couples fight, and it’s a source of constant stress and strain for many couples around the world.
 But the good news is, you and your spouse can create a healthy attitude around money in your marriage if you know where to start.
 Every married couple is looking for money saving ideas that actually work, and when they turn out to not work, this can often lead to problems within the marriage.

 It’s important to establish healthy financial practices as early in marriage as possible.
 Today, we’re sharing three financial habits you can establish to start out on the right foot.